abertowy/devops_examples/04_az_104/05_azure_routing.md

     > Connection Monitor can detect changes that affect connectivity, such as network configuration changes or modifications to NSG rules.

+    > To use Connection Monitor for monitoring, you need to install monitoring agents on the hosts that you monitor.

 2. $\color{Green}\large{\textsf{Network diagnostic tools}}$
     - $\color{Yellow}\large{\textsf{IP flow verify}}$: allows you to detect traffic filtering issues at a virtual machine level.
 It checks if a packet is allowed or denied to or from an IP address (IPv4 or IPv6 address).
 It also tells you which security rule allowed or denied the traffic.
     - $\color{Yellow}\large{\textsf{NSG diagnostics}}$ allows you to detect traffic filtering issues at a virtual machine, virtual machine scale set, or application gateway level.
 It checks if a packet is allowed or denied to or from an IP address, IP prefix, or a service tag.
 It tells you which security rule allowed or denied the traffic.
 It also allows you to add a new security rule with a higher priority to allow or deny the traffic.